How To Grow Dwarf Sunflowers

 How To Plant Dwarf Sunflower Seeds

-Dwarf sunflower seeds can be planted when the weather has warmed up and all danger of frost is gone.
-You can sew your seeds directly into soil or into pots.
-As their name implies, mini sunflowers crave full sun!
+Dwarf sunflower seeds can be planted when the weather has warmed up and all risk of frost is gone.
+They can be directly planted into the soil and covered with a half inch of soil.

 Simple steps to planting dwarf sunflower seeds: